Tandyr nan

 Tandyr nan is a type of Central Asian bread cooked in a vertical clay oven, the tandyr or tandoor.
 It is circular and leavened with yeast, and typically has a crisp golden surface.
 They are often decorated by stamping patterns on the dough, and can be topped with ingredients like sesame seeds, nigella seeds, or thinly sliced onion.

 Preparation

 Large tandyr ovens used to bake nan as well as cook meat are typically located outdoors.
-Unlike Indian tandoor ovens, in Central Asia the tandyr can be used in a vertical or horizontal position, although the bread is always baked in the fashion of a vertical oven, with the bread stuck onto the inner walls of the oven.
+Unlike Indian tandoor ovens, in Central Asia the tandyr can be used in a vertical or horizontal position, although the bread is always baked in the manner of a vertical oven, with the bread stuck onto the inner walls of the oven.
 The leavening can derive from sourdough starter, as is traditional, or from brewers yeast.
 Several filled variants of the bread exist, such as Uyghur gosh nan and Turkmen atli nan.
 Bakers of nan are called nonvoys.